 If the labels option is provided, then that value is used for the axes labels, overriding any default labels computed from the function and range arguments or the useunits option.

 All other plot options normally available with the plot and plot3d commands can be provided, but units in these option values are not generally understood or processed.

-For the sake of efficient computation, if f is a procedure, values computed from f are assumed to be unit-free unless there is an indication that units are present.
+For the sake of efficient computation, if f or x or y or z is a procedure, values computed from it are assumed to be unit-free unless there is an indication that units are present.
 For this reason, you must explicitly specify the units desired, either through the ranges or through the useunits option.
 If the useunits=true option is not provided with a procedure that produces values containing units, an empty plot might result.

 Plotting commands generally try to use the faster evalhf mode of computation whenever possible.
 (For more information about the evalhf mode, see the plot/computation help page.)
 However, evalhf does not work with procedures that return values with units.
 If you want to plot a procedure that involves extremely intensive computation, it is recommended you do not perform computations with units within the procedure.

 For axis labels, any unit information provided in the ranges overrides units provided in the plotting function.
 Additionally, the value of the useunits option, if given, overrides all other unit information given in the other arguments.
 However, if the labels option is provided, then that is used by the plotting command to generate axis labels and units information is ignored.

 Create a simple 2-D plot.
 The unit appears on the y-axis.

 In the example below, centimeters and meters are converted to a common unit.

 Use a procedure as input.
 The useunits option must be provided to indicate that the procedure involves computation with units.